3ka1tz/inception/documentation/USER_DOC.md

 ## Access the Website and the Administration Panel

-Once the Docker containers are up, open 127.0.0.1, localhost or elopez-u.42.fr in the web browser of your choice and you will access the WordPress sample page.
+Once the Docker containers are up, open [127.0.0.1](https://127.0.0.1), [localhost](https://localhost) or [elopez-u.42.fr](https://elopez-u.42.fr) in the web browser of your choice and you will access the WordPress sample page.

-To access the WordPress Administration Panel, you just need to add /wp-admin to the previous mentioned URLs, for example, you can use "localhost/wp-admin".
+To access the WordPress Administration Panel, you just need to add /wp-admin to the previous mentioned URLs, for example, you can use [localhost/wp-admin](https://localhost/wp-admin).

 ## Locate and Manage Credentials